 - Ducati Monster 1100: US$7,000

-- Ducati Monster 1200: $8,000+
+- Ducati Monster 1200: $8-12,000

-- Ducati Monster (2021): Whatever they’re asking!
+- Ducati Monster / SP (2021): Whatever they’re asking, they’re new!

 If you have any doubts, get in touch with me and I will help you evaluate any Monster you find out there.
 I always enjoy a bit of bike banter.